-Rhinitis is inflammation and swelling in the nose.
+Rhinitis is swelling and irritation in the nose.
 It's often triggered by an allergy.
 Non-allergic rhinitis is the term used for rhinitis that is caused by things other than allergies.
-It may also be called vasomotor rhinitis.

 What causes it?